 If you don’t know where to start, simply asking the team may prove invaluable.

-A recent Deloitte Insights study found that only 22 percent of companies survey their employees quarterly or more frequently, 79 percent survey their employees annually or less frequently, and 14 percent never survey their employees at all.
+A recent Deloitte Insights study found that only 22% of companies survey their employees quarterly or more frequently, 79% survey their employees annually or less frequently, and 14% never survey their employees at all.

 There are several apps on the market today that can assist with soliciting and organizing employee feedback.
 Cultureamp’s tools run performance reviews and pulse and culture surveys; managers can review the data based on the lifecycle stage of their employees.
 TINYpulse and Officevibe are also great purpose-built tools for soliciting employee feedback.